fmnas/fmnas-site/README.md

 When making changes, first create a development branch from the test branch: `git checkout -b dev test`

-Then either merge this branch into `test` and push (`git fetch; git checkout test; git merge dev; git push`), or push your dev branch (`git push origin dev`) and create a pull request on GitHub to merge this branch into `test`.
+Then either merge this branch into `test` and push (`git fetch; git checkout test; git merge dev; git push`), or push your dev branch (`git push --set-upstream origin dev`) and create a pull request on GitHub to merge this branch into `test`.

 After testing the changes in the live test site environment, create a pull request on GitHub to merge the branch into `main`.